Sami Yaffa: New York Dolls, Michael Monroe and The Compulsions with the members of Guns N' Roses

 In 2004, Yaffa joined the legendary punk/rock band New York Dolls.
-In 2006, when not working with the revamped New York Dolls, Yaffa also toured as a member of Jesse Malin's backing band.
-On 25 January 2010, ex-Hanoi Rocks singer Michael Monroe held a press conference is Los Angeles, introducing a new band named after the lead singer.
-Yaffa was introduced as the band's bass player.
+In 2006, when not working with the revamped New York Dolls, Yaffa also toured as a member of Jesse Malin's backing band and played on Jesse's album "Glitter In The Gutter".
+On 25 January 2010, ex-Hanoi Rocks singer Michael Monroe, Sami Yaffa, Jimmy Clark, Ginger Wildheart and Todd Youth held a press conference in Los Angeles, introducing a new band named after the lead singer.

-The band's first live album was released in late September, and their first studio album Sensory Overdrive, produced by Jack Douglas was released in 2011.
+The band went through some changes with Youth and Clark leaving the band to be replaced by Danzig drummer Karl Rockfist and Sami's New York Dolls guitarist friend Steve Conte.
+Live album "Another Night In The Sun" was released in late September, and their first studio album Sensory Overdrive, produced by Jack Douglas was released in 2011.
 On 9 November 2011, Sensory Overdrive won the "Album of the Year" award at the 2011 Classic Rock magazine award.
 The first single, 78' from the album was chosen as the "Rock Song of the Year" by iTunes USA and Little Steven's Underground Garage Radio Shows listeners voted 'Trick of the Wrist' the "Coolest Song of the Year".

-In 2011, Yaffa joined the American band The Compulsions.
-The band includes Richard Fortus and Frank Ferrer of Guns N' Roses on guitar and drums and Rob Carlyle who is the brains behind the group on guitar and vocals.
-Their new album Beat the Devil was released in 2011.
+In 2011, Yaffa joined the American band The Compulsions briefly.
+The band included Richard Fortus and Frank Ferrer of Guns N' Roses on guitar and drums and singer/songwriter Rob Carlyle on guitar and vocals.

 In 2012, Sami Yaffa was a co-host for Anthony Bourdain's No Reservations.
-In the sixth episode of season eight Yaffa travelled to Helsinki with Anthony Bourdain to show him all his favourite and all the strangest places in the capital of Finland, Helsinki.
-In 2014, Yaffa hosted a music-related travel television series Sound Tracker on Yle Teema, where he explored music and culture on various parts of the globe.
-The second season was aired in 2015.
+In the sixth episode of season eight Yaffa travelled to Helsinki with Anthony Bourdain to show him all his favourite culinary spots and other strange places Finland.
+In 2014, Yaffa hosted a music-related travel television series Sami Yaffa: Sound Tracker on Yle Teema, where he explored music and culture on various parts of the globe.
+The second season was aired in 2015, third season in 2017.
 The series became available on Netflix in August 2016.
+The first two seasons won Finlands equivalent of grammys as the "best music program".

-In 2021, Yaffa released a solo album titled, "The Innermost Journey To Your Outermost Mind".
+In 2021, Yaffa released his first solo album titled, "The Innermost Journey To Your Outermost Mind".
+The second solo album titled "Satan's Helpers War Lazer Eyes And The Money Pig Circus" was released in March 2024 through Vallila Music House and Cargo Records.